 Shawn Michaels said "I'm sorry, I love you" to Ric Flair at WrestleMania XXIV just before Shawn used his finishing move and pinned Flair.
 As a result of losing, Flair had to retire, enhancing causing the emotional impact of the moment.

-This later got an Ironic Echo during Shawn's stretcher match against Batista at Backlash.
+This later got an Ironic Echo during Shawn's stretcher match against Batista at One Night Stand.
 The whole thing was essentially a squash match, with Batista finishing it by mouthing "I'm not sorry.
 I don't love you."
 Then plastering Shawn with the Batista Bomb.

-In Warhammer 40000, the Tau always claim to be apologetic attackers... as they commence orbital bombardment, then use a mix of sterilization, concentration camps, and possibly mind control on their new subjects.
-To be fair, the Tau are the only race who allows their foe to surrender as a matter of course, and they are still a marked step up from the "good guys," who torture first, kill, and then ask questions.
+In Warhammer 40,000, the Tau always claim to be apologetic attackers... as they commence orbital bombardment, then use a mix of sterilization, concentration camps, and possibly mind control on their new subjects.

 Fiona Mayfield of Arcana Heart, whose down-forward strong attack is accompanied by a heartfelt "I'm sorry!" as she smacks her opponent up into the air with her BFS.